Doctoral Degree Programs

 - A Baccalaureate or Master's Degree as specified by the program: The applicant must provide an official transcript showing an earned bachelor's or master's degree, depending on program requirements.
 The degree must have been awarded by an accredited college or university.
 Only transcripts received directly from an issuing institution are considered official.
 Personal copies are not acceptable as official documents.

-- Personal Statement, Essay Question, etc.: If the program to which you are applying requires one of the above, have them sent directly to the department.
+- Letters of Recommendation, Personal Statement, Essay Questions, etc.: The application for your chosen program will note if Letters of Recommendation are required.
 Some departments also require other material such as a statement of professional goals.
 Be sure to check with them.